egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 Nobody will take notice anyway, it seems.
 And others will be late, as well.

 To them, coming late seems all right, as long as they don’t miss the highlights and as long as they get what they are expecting.
-And as long as  they show up and fulfill their social duty.
+As long as  they show up and fulfill their social duty.

 Why invest more time than necessary?